Semiparallel/MANScrapper/README.md

 # MANScrapper
-Backend Script for an SQL Database containing all useful information scraped from the Website.
+Backend Script for an SQL Database containing all useful information scraped from the Website for Animes, Mangas and Novels.
 Very CPU intensive when set up.

 Next step:
 Switching to GPU processing